tx-lin/vmSafeguard/README.md

 # Other

-If you detect an error in vmSafeguard, please open a github issue.
+If you detect an error in vmSafeguard, <b>please open a github issue.</b>

 Releases details : https://github.com/archidote/vmSafeguard/projects/1 (section "version" (english))